LixieWulf/Allure/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Issue:** *Explain the issue you had here.
-Please be descriptive as possible and possibly leave a video or screenshot.*
+Please be as descriptive as possible and possibly leave a video or screenshot.*

 **Method(s) To Reproduce:** *How you ran across this issue.*